Short-form storytelling 101: Learn by example

 Hi.
 Welcome back.

-The last time we got together we talked through the 4-part structure I use to write engaging and informative short-form narratives.
+The last time we got together we talked through our 4-part structure for writing engaging and informative short-form narratives.
 Before we consider the Hook, Essential Details, Anchor, and Dismount, we always get the storytelling ball rolling by addressing these 3 questions.

 Remember that you are telling ONE STORY.
 People have a tendency to pack in as much info as possible to prove content mastery, establish authority, or both.
 However, including only the most important and interesting pieces of background information helps the reader understand the point of your narrative.
 A short story is an amuse-bouche, not a 7-course meal.
 There’ll always be more to say, so leave them wanting it.